Transposon sequencing: Methodology

 Transposon sequencing begins by transducing bacterial populations with transposable elements using bacteriophages.
 Tn-seq uses the Himar I Mariner transposon, a common and stable transposon.
 After transduction, the DNA is cleaved and the inserted sequence amplified through PCR.
-The recognition sites for MmeI, a type IIS restriction endonuclease, can be introduced by a single nucleotide change in the terminal repeats of Mariner.
+The recognition sites for MmeI, a type IIS restriction endonuclease, can be introduced by a single nucleotide change in the terminal repeats of the Mariner transposon.
 It is located 4 base pairs before the end of the terminal repeat.

-MmeI makes a 2 base pair staggered cut 20 bases downstream of the recognition site.
+MmeI makes a 2 base pair staggered cut 20 bases downstream of the MmeI recognition site.

 When MmeI digests DNA from a library of transposon insertion mutants, fragmented DNA including the left and right transposon and 16 base pair of surrounding genomic DNA is produced.
 The 16 base pair fragment is enough to determine the location of the transposon insertion in the bacterial genome.
-The ligation of the adaptor is facilitated by the 2 base overhang.
+The ligation of the adaptor (sequence used to bind to the flow cell) is facilitated by the 2 base overhang.
 A primer specific to the adaptor and a primer specific to the transposon are used to amplify the sequence via PCR.
 The 120 base pair product is then isolated using agarose gel or PAGE purification.
 Massively parallel sequencing is then used to determine the sequences of the flanking 16 base pairs.

 Gene function is inferred after looking at the effects of the insertion on gene function under certain conditions.